wessengetachew/Farey/README.md

         // ==================== INITIALIZE ALL ZOOM/PAN ON PAGE LOAD ====================
         window.addEventListener('DOMContentLoaded', () => {
-            console.log('🚀 Initializing universal controls for all visualizations...');
+            console.log(' Initializing universal controls for all visualizations...');

             // Initialize zoom/pan for all canvases
             const canvasIds = [